 The Hall's construction, re-using materials from the ruined priory, is undeniably a lasting monument to Roger's success in life.
 A central great hall, later divided into two floors, linked the projecting wings each with a staircase tower.

 Roger died in 1562, leaving the estate to his wife Frances Cressett.
 Teenage son George won a lengthy legal battle to reclaim the estate from his mother, who married a string of wealthy men, all of whom she outlived, thus accumulating considerable wealth.

 Five Weaver generations made great changes at Morville during the 17th and 18th centuries.
 In 1748 Architect William Baker of Audlem remodelled and enlarged the house into the Georgian style you see today.

 Morville was given to the National Trust in 1965.
-Today it is the home of Chris and Sarah Hodsoll, who moved here from London in 2018.
+Today it is the home of the Lewis family who moved in this year.